 - North Mesquite Feeder Group: Selena Knight, Katie Warnick, Jena Montgomery, Stephanie Richard

 - West Mesquite Feeder Group: Emilee Simmons, Denise Dalrymple, Jessica Stubbs, Shannon Summers

 - Poteet High School Feeder Group: Jack Williams, Adrienne Stroud, LeAnn Hooper

 - John Horn High School Feeder Group: Tammy Rushing, Michala Price, Chris Solis, Kristy Petty

-For malfunctioning technology devices or access issues related to your email, MISD's network, or the Internet, contact the Help Desk by emailing firstname.lastname@example.org or by calling extension 7777.
+For malfunctioning technology devices or access issues related to your email, MISD's network, curriculum resources, or the Internet, contact the Help Desk by emailing firstname.lastname@example.org or by calling extension 7777.
 Be sure to include the following information:

 - Employee ID number

 - Phone extension